Three offers 5G coverage in 66 UK towns and cities, along with 99% population coverage on 3G & 4G.

-Three has offered 4G home broadband since February 2019, with a choice of either the HomeFi or the AI Cube router.
-Designed as an alternative to fixed-line broadband services, Three’s home broadband service isn’t restricted by the speeds you can get through a BT phone line or a Virgin Media cable connection.
-This makes it perfect for users in both urban and rural areas, with it being possible to get online straight away without the need for an engineer visit and installation.
+In the UK, Three has offered 4G home broadband since February 2019, with a choice of either the Huawei B535 HomeFi Plus or the Huawei AI Cube B900 router.
+An alternative to fixed-line home broadband, Three’s home broadband service allows you to get your home devices online without the need for a phone line or engineer visit.

-The coverage level for Three’s home broadband service is the same as the coverage level for Three’s mobile phone service.
-Both services use the same underlying 3G and 4G mobile network with 99.8% population coverage.
-With a 4G antenna on the HomeFi, you may even be able to pick up a 4G home broadband signal in places where you can’t normally get a mobile phone signal.
+The coverage for Three’s home broadband service is the same as for Three’s mobile phone service.
+This is because both services use the same underlying 3G and 4G network with 99.8% population coverage.
+If you’re using an external 4G antenna on the HomeFi Plus router, it may even be possible to pick up a 4G home broadband signal in places where you can’t normally get a 4G mobile phone signal.

-For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), the Go Roam offer allows you to use your mobile phone at no extra charge.
-This is available both to customers on Pay Monthly and Pay As You Go.
+For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), Go Roam allows you to use your mobile phone abroad at no extra charge.
+This is available to customers on both Pay Monthly and Pay As You Go.

-If you’re travelling to a country that isn’t part of Go Roam, additional charges will apply for your usage when abroad.
-In some countries, the £5/day Data Passport add-on will give you an unlimited data allowance at cheaper than standard international roaming rates (Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates).
+If you’re travelling to a country that isn’t a Go Roam destination, additional charges will apply for your usage when abroad.
+In some countries, there’s a £5/day Data Passport add-on which will give you unlimited data at a fixed daily fee.
+This is available in Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates.